jlong4223/RN-gearsNbeans/README.md

 - stripe payment
 - checking out saves the order to the user's previous orders (update API)
-- update api to save user id or email to the review being created so additional actions like delete/edit can happen
 - Setup splash screen
 - convert all connect to useDispatch & useSelector hooks